ashbyj/PersonalHabitSystem/README.md

 ## Notes

 This repository documents the system — schema, scoring logic, applicability rules, and API.
-It excludes personal daily records; item-level detail is described only at the category level, and the trading module is out of scope.
+It excludes personal daily records; item-level detail is described only at the category level.
 Design goals: reproducibility, historical comparability, and a clean separation between what is tracked and what is computed.